 In addition to the ~140 Slowcats at the station, Mister Vee led a 450-man CFC/TEST Drake fleet from the North.
 Ev0ke brought a tier 3 BC sniping fleet of its own but the front-line was composed almost entirely of Drakes.

 SOLAR/OH/FAIL greeted the 450-man Drake fleet at the YPW-M4 gate as they jumped in, brawling as the Drakes decloaked.
-Mister Vee managed to hold the field and forced the battleships to warp off and re-position, but he took substantial losses, especially to his Scimitars.
+Mister Vee bloodied the Maelstroms and managed to hold the field, forcing the battleships to warp off and re-position.
+But he took substantial losses, especially to his Scimitar wing.
 Meanwhile, the 400+ man Tengu fleet engaged the Slowcat carriers while anchored on Makalu Zarya off the station undock.
 Despite raining down an extreme level of DPS on Manfred Sideous’ Archon, we were unable to break his overheated tank as the rest of the carriers materialized and deployed remote repairs.
 Local had hit over 1900.

-Tengus were literally 2-3 volleyed, taking fire from hundreds of tech II sentries that were assisted to Elise Randolph.
+Tengus, each worth 500 million ISK, were literally 2-3 volleyed by the defenders, taking fire from hundreds of tech II sentries that were assisted to Elise Randolph.
 He flew an ultra-tanked Proteus and could not be killed.
 Over 20 Tengus were decimated by the Slowcats in the initial assault, forcing -A- and Gypsy Band to pull its forces back to ~100 km away.
 Even with full transversal, the damage was relentless.
 PL/NCdot saved every primaried carrier but lost several strategic cruisers.
-Few ships can survive the barrage of over 300 Tengus, even with firewall.
+While a t3 strategic cruiser can be made to tank 300,000-500,000 EHP, a single Archon carrier sported millions of EHP and is very difficult to alpha strike with subcaps.
+Pandemic’s FC had ample time to determine Makalu’s next targets next due to missile flight time, max TiDi and spies on comms.
+Only a few of PL/NCdot’s t3 ships at the station survived the barrage of over 300 Tengus, even with firewall.